arwebSE/miel-api/README.md

 Backend API for the application https://github.com/arwebSE/miel/

-Basically it's a Express.js proxy server for the API request that the frontend app uses.
+Basically it's an [Express.js](https://expressjs.com/) proxy server for the API request that the frontend app uses.